 At the time of writing, masks use is optional indoors for youth worth and decisions can be taken at individual discretion.
 Mask wearing can be a contentious issue so think about how to create a culture of acceptance of mask wearing.

-Also think about those for whom mask wearing might create a barrier and who are exempt from wearing one.
+Also think about those for whom mask wearing might create a barrier and who are exempt from wearing one (last updated 24 July 2020).
 Consider what alternatives might be more appropriate (for example a see-through visor).
 People who are exempt from wearing a face mask include those with hidden conditions such as anxiety or panic disorders, autism, breathing difficulties, dementia, reduced vision or people who rely on lip reading to communicate.

 If people are not complying with the procedures you have outlined, focus on understanding their needs, and aim for informed consent.
 Ultimately, you must meet your health and safety duties.
 Alternative provisions may need to be made to support individuals where the risks associated with their needs or behaviours cannot be controlled effectively.